-results in the following constraints:
+results in the following constraints for the LSST Survey Strategy:

-Finally, making uniform progress in time toward each of the scientific goals facilitates analyses made while the survey is still in progress.
+The "Baseline Survey Strategy" refers to a fiducial survey strategy which will meet the constraints imposed by the four primary science objectives.
+This strategy takes into account the fact that making uniform progress in time toward each of the scientific goals facilitates analyses made while the survey is still in progress.

-In addition to Rubin Observatory's 18,000 deg2 main survey via its “universal cadence,” up to approximately 10% of Rubin observing time will be dedicated to other programs, including intensive observation of a set of Deep Drilling Fields.
+In addition to Rubin Observatory's 18,000 deg2 main survey via its “universal cadence”, up to approximately 10% of Rubin observing time will be dedicated to other programs, including intensive observation of a set of Deep Drilling Fields.
 Deeper coverage and more frequent temporal sampling (in at least some of the LSST Camera's ugrizy filters) will be obtained for the Deep Drilling Fields than for typical points on the sky.
 The full Deep Drilling Field (DDF) program will address a broad range of science topics, including Solar System, Galactic, and extragalactic studies.

 Science Book - Chapter 1: Introduction - An overview of the Rubin Observatory Project including its history, science goals, and system design.